 My fear is that our future, filled with new technologies such as Artificial Intelligence, will be built by technologists alone.
 While I respect their work, I don’t think they should create tools without the contribution of people who understand the human condition.
 I must add, I don’t believe technologists want to do it alone, I come across many in the HR Tech industry who are trying their best to get HR involved.
 It’s up to HR whether or not we are involved or not.
 I really hope we choose to step in, and soon.

 PP: The choice of suitable HR tech tools is a challenge.
-How a department or company chooses to prioritise technology and allocate budget are crucial decisions.
+How a department or company chooses to prioritize technology and allocate budget are crucial decisions.
 Too often implementing technology is seen as the endgame, rather than a way to achieve a business objective.
 To serve its function well, technology should be treated as an enabler of change rather than the end itself.

-The common use of some HR technological tools makes me question whether companies are prioritising the right challenges, and going beyond improving efficiency as a goal.
-I know many people include control and data management in business cases for such systems, and while I respect the importance of those goals I believe they still represent a limited usefulness and value of such systems.
+The common use of some HR technological tools makes me question whether companies are prioritizing the right challenges, and going beyond improving efficiency as a goal.
+I know many people include control and data management in business cases for such systems, and while I respect the importance of those goals I believe they still represent limited usefulness and value of such systems.
 Yet, the majority of budgets are spent on single large systems, many of which can only solve a few challenges, leaving many challenges unaddressed.
 I believe HR should choose solutions that help solve specific goals, be they for the function, the employee or the business.
 The point is, the system will be different depending on that strategic purpose because one system cannot solve them all.
-We need to be comfortable accepting multiple systems, and consider budget allocation accordingly.
+We need to be comfortable accepting multiple systems and consider budget allocation accordingly.

 HR should start selecting software that enables the company to realize its strategy; not tools solely for the HR department itself.